Back To Search Results

 Pearls and Other Issues

-When presented with a child with nasal/upper airway obstruction or respiratory distress, choanal atresia must be considered in the differential diagnosis.
-In particular, bilateral choanal atresia should be considered in a neonate who turns cyanotic with feeding and improves with crying.
-The choanal atresia is, especially in its bilateral form, a medical-surgical emergency, which requires timely treatment.
-Given the high frequency of this malformation's association with syndromic pictures, among which the most frequently found is the CHARGE, it is important not to neglect the search for other congenital anomalies that can complicate the clinical picture.
-The endoscopic endonasal technique should be considered the first choice for the surgical treatment of choanal atresia as it offers a direct approach to the atretic plate, reduces intraoperative bleeding, reduces hospitalization time, and lowers morbidity.
+Choanal atresia must be included in the differential diagnosis in a child with nasal or upper airway obstruction or respiratory distress.
+Bilateral choanal atresia should be considered in a neonate who becomes cyanotic during feeding and improves with crying.
+This condition, particularly in its bilateral form, constitutes a medical-surgical emergency requiring prompt treatment.
+Given the high association of this malformation with various congenital conditions, most notably CHARGE syndrome, evaluating for other inborn anomalies that may complicate the clinical picture is crucial.
+The endoscopic endonasal technique should be considered the first choice for surgical treatment of choanal atresia, as it provides direct access to the atretic plate, minimizes intraoperative bleeding, shortens hospitalization, and reduces morbidity.

 Enhancing Healthcare Team Outcomes

-When healthcare workers are presented with a child with nasal/upper airway obstruction or respiratory distress, an interprofessional team approach involving nurses and clinicians is necessary for the safe management of the patient.
-The team must consider choanal atresia in the differential diagnosis.
-In particular, bilateral choanal atresia should be considered in a neonate who turns cyanotic with feeding and improves with crying.
-The choanal atresia is, especially in its bilateral form, a medical-surgical emergency, which requires timely treatment.
-Neonatal nurses should notify the team if there are any signs of this condition.
-Coordination with neonatologists and otolaryngologists is needed.
-Many of these infants have the CHARGE syndrome and hence an interprofessional approach to the workup is necessary
+An interprofessional team approach involving nurses and clinicians is necessary for the safe management of upper airway obstruction or respiratory distress.
+The team must include choanal atresia in the differential diagnosis.
+Bilateral choanal atresia should be considered in a neonate who turns cyanotic with feeding and improves with crying.
+Choanal atresia, especially in its bilateral form, is a medical-surgical emergency that requires timely intervention.
+Neonatal nurses should alert the team if any signs of this condition are present, and coordination with neonatologists and otolaryngologists is essential.
+As many of these infants may have CHARGE syndrome, an interprofessional approach to the evaluation is necessary.

-For stable infants with choanal atresia, the endoscopic endonasal technique should be considered the first choice for the surgical treatment of choanal atresia as it offers a direct approach to the atretic plate, reduces intraoperative bleeding, reduces hospitalization time, and lowers morbidity.
-[Level V]
+For stable infants, the endoscopic endonasal technique should be the first choice for surgical treatment.
+This approach provides direct access to the atretic plate, reduces intraoperative bleeding, shortens hospitalization, and lowers morbidity.

 Media